TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies-apollo.md

 ## Troubleshooting access and session policies in Cloud App Security

-Access and Session policies in Cloud App Security allow you to configure adaptive controls that are enforced in real time.
+Access and session policies in Cloud App Security allow you to configure adaptive controls that are enforced in real time.
 Use the troubleshooting guide, and relevant how-to videos to resolve the following issues:
 - I'm getting an error when trying to create policies
 - My access or session policy is not enforced as expected